 An amputation is the separation or loss of a body part from the body by way of surgery or trauma.
-Traumatic amputations, which occur unexpectedly as the result of things like motor vehicle accidents, auto-pedestrian accidents, or industrial accidents involving machinery, are a leading cause of amputations each year.
+Traumatic amputations, which occur unexpectedly as the result of things like car accidents, pedestrian accidents, or industrial accidents involving machinery, are a leading cause of amputations each year.
 Surgical amputations can also occur after serious accidents if a body part has been so severely damaged that is cannot be preserved.

 If you have experienced the loss of a limb because of another party’s negligent or reckless conduct, you may be entitled to compensation.
-At Staver Law Group, we have helped countless accident victims recover compensation for accident-related medical expenses, lost wages, physical therapy, pain and suffering, and other damages.
+At Staver Accident Injury Lawyers, P.C., we have helped countless accident victims recover compensation for accident-related medical expenses, lost wages, physical therapy, pain and suffering, and other damages.
 Our goal is to secure the compensation you deserve so that you can focus on your physical and emotional recovery.

 A traumatic amputation occurs when a limb is fully or partially severed from the body and usually occurs outside of the hospital setting, such as in a car accident.
 There are more than 30,000 traumatic amputations each year.
 Traumatic amputations can involve any body party, but upper limb amputations are the most common.
 The upper limbs include the fingers, hand, wrist, forearm, upper arm, shoulder blade, and collar bone.

 Amputations are either incomplete or complete.
 A complete amputation means that there are no tissues, ligaments, muscles or structures connecting the severed limb to the body.
 In an incomplete amputation, some soft-tissue connection remains intact.
 Sudden and serious complications can arise when a body part is amputated, including bleeding, shock, and infection.